 It works out nicely.

-When someone gets an Instant Pot and asks me what they should try first, I usually tell them to make rice.
-It’s easy and you can’t really mess it up.
+When someone gets an Instant Pot or another kind of electric pressure cooker and asks me which Instant Pot recipes they should try first, I usually tell them to start with a simple recipe, like rice.
+It’s an easy recipe and you can’t really mess it up.

-Ok, about this coconut rice.
+Ok, about this Instant Pot coconut rice recipe.
 Depending on the coconut milk you use and the temperature of your kitchen, your coconut milk may have separated with hardened cream sloshing out of the can.

 This is totally fine.
-Just stir it around a bit and the Instant Pot will take care of the rest.
+Just stir it around a bit and a high pressure Instant Pot cycle will take care of the rest.

 I use full-fat coconut milk all the time, but you could use light coconut milk in this if you wanted to.